Can you take Viagra with alcohol?

 Key takeaways

-• It’s generally considered safe to have a drink or two while taking Viagra, but you might experience an increase in side effects, like headache or facial flushing.
-According to the prescribing information for Viagra, the medication does not interact with alcohol, though moderation is still important.
+• It’s generally considered safe to have a drink or two while taking Viagra, but you might experience an increase in side effects, such as headache or facial flushing.

-• Drinking modestly (1–2 drinks per day) is unlikely to impact your erectile function or cause erectile dysfunction (ED).
-Drinking heavily for a long period of time, however, can be detrimental to your health, including your erectile wellbeing.
+• Drinking modestly (no more than 1–2 drinks per day) may not significantly impact your erectile function or cause erectile dysfunction (ED).
+Drinking heavily for a long period of time, however, is detrimental to your health, including your erectile wellbeing.

 Here's what we'll cover